Reptudn/42_transcendence/README.md

 ### With Docker

 1. Have docker running
-2. Run `docker build -t transcendence .`
+2. Run `make` to see all the available commands
-3. Start with `docker run -p 3000:3000 transcendence:latest`
+3. Basic start with `make start`
 4. Have fun ponging :D

 ### Without Docker